-- (1) The pro forma as adjusted column reflects: (i) the pro forma adjustments following (a) the completion of the Corporate Conversion and (b) the filing and effectiveness of our restated certificate of incorporation in Delaware, which will occur immediately prior to the completion of this offering; (ii) equity-based compensation costs related to the IPO Grants, Top-Up Grants and existing time-based service options that are being amended and restated in connection with this offering; (iii) the sale of 15,000,000 shares of our common stock in this offering at an assumed initial public offering price per share of \$16.00 (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us; and (iv) the application of the net proceeds from this offering as set forth under the section titled "Use of Proceeds." - (2) The proforma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price per share of \$16.00 (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), would increase or decrease, as applicable, each of our proforma as adjusted cash and cash equivalents, total assets, working capital, and total members' deficit by approximately \$13.9 million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each 1.0 million share increase or decrease in the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of our proforma as adjusted cash and cash equivalents, total assets, working capital, and total members' deficit by approximately \$14.9 million, assuming no change in the assumed initial public offering price per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The pro forma as adjusted column reflects: (i) the pro forma adjustments following (a) the completion of the Corporate Conversion and (b) the filing and effectiveness of our restated certificate of incorporation in Delaware, which will occur immediately prior to the completion of this offering; (ii) the sale of shares of our common stock in this offering at an assumed initial public offering price per share of \$ (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us; and (iii) the application of the net proceeds from this offering as set forth under the section titled "Use of Proceeds." - (2) The proforma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+Each \$1.00 increase or decrease in the assumed initial public offering price per share of \$ (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), would increase or decrease, as applicable, each of our proforma as adjusted cash and cash equivalents, total assets, working capital, and total members' deficit by approximately \$ million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each 1.0 million share increase or decrease in the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of our proforma as adjusted cash and cash equivalents, total assets, working capital, and total members' deficit by approximately \$ million, assuming no change in the assumed initial public offering price per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.